Helen Ramsaran

 Helen Evans Ramsaran (born May 11, 1943) is an American sculptor.
 Her work explores the primordial world of ancient rituals, mysterious fossilized remains, mystic forces, and African inspired architecture.
 Ramsaran's work was first inspired by a trip to Africa in 1981, and although her sculpture is inanimate, there is a lurking sense of humanity's presence.
 Her recent work explores the effects of climate change on life sustaining systems and resources, specifically marine ecosystems and plant and animal species.

 Early life and education

-Helen Ramsaran was born in Bryan, Texas in 1943.
+Helen Ramsaran was born in Bryan, Texas in 1943 to parents Elizabeth and Fred Evans.
 She received a Bachelor of Science degree in Art Education (1965) and a Masters of Fine Art in sculpture (1968) from Ohio State University, where she studied bronze casting under David Black and welding with John Freeman.
-From 1968-69, Ramsaran taught at Florida A&M University and later at Bowie State University in Maryland from 1970 to 1973.
-She studied photography at the New School for Social Research in New York (1973–74), and anatomical drawing at the Art Students League in New York from 1975-1976.
-Ramsaran retired as an Associate Professor of Art at John Jay College of the City of University of New York in 2008.
+From 1968 to 1969, Ramsaran taught at Florida A&M University and later at Bowie State University in Maryland from 1970 to 1973.
+She studied photography at the New School for Social Research in New York (1973–74), and anatomical drawing at the Art Students League in New York from 1975 to 1976.
+Ramsaran retired as an associate professor of art at John Jay College of the City of University of New York in 2008.